Interracial marriage in the United States: Religion and interracial marriage

 Historically, many American religious groups disapproved of interracial marriage.
 According to several studies on the topic by sociologist Samuel L. Perry, religious tradition and church attendance are consistent predictors for attitudes towards interracial marriages.
 Biblical literalists are less likely to support interracial marriage to Asians and Latinos.
 Whites who attend multiracial congregations or engage in devotional religious practices are more likely to support interracial marriages.
 Region also moderates the relationship between religion and interracial dating.
 Children with a religious upbringing in non-Western states, particularly the South, were less likely to have interracially dated than those without religious upbringings.
 Religious attitudes combined with Christian nationalism increased opposition to intermarriage more than either attribute measured independently.

 According to a Baylor University study "people with no religious affiliation were not statistically more likely to be in intermarriages than evangelical or mainline Protestants or people from other religions" with one exception, Catholics.
 Catholics were twice as likely to be in an interracial marriage than the general population.
-It is speculated that the reason for this is twofold: the increasing diversity of the Catholic population (which has seen a huge influx of immigrants, Catholicism has sizable to significant number of adherents from many nationalities worldwide) and the fact that Catholics typically base their choice of parish on geography rather than on its ethnic or racial makeup which creates more opportunities for interracial mixing.
+It is speculated that the reason for this is twofold: the increasing diversity of the Catholic population (which has seen a huge influx of immigrants) and the fact that Catholics typically base their choice of parish on geography rather than on its ethnic or racial makeup which creates more opportunities for interracial mixing.
 Jews were also more likely to date interracially than Protestants.

 Some religions actively teach against interracial marriages.
-For example, the Church of Jesus Christ of Latter-day Saints recommends against interracial marriages, but does not prohibit it.
+For example, until 2013, the Church of Jesus Christ of Latter-day Saints recommended against interracial marriages, but did not prohibit it.
 On the other hand, the Baháʼí Faith promotes interracial marriage as a prerequisite to achieving world peace.